 Lesley Stahl: And none of the big scientists who were working round the clock to figure out how to get the sugars out–

 Craig Masterman: No, they were all messing with things like sulfuric acid and steam explosion and crazy stuff like that, which is very expensive, all that stuff is expensive.
 Electron beams are inexpensive.

 His inventive use of the accelerators caught the attention of investors who saw a potential goldmine in the technology.They gave Medoff's company – Xyleco – hundreds of millions of dollars, allowing him to scale up and build this factory – in Moses Lake, Washington – so he could turn his invention into reality.
-It's scheduled to be fully operational this spring.

 Here, agricultural residue, like these corn cobs, is trucked in from nearby farms, ground up, blasted by the electron accelerator and then combined with a proprietary enzyme mix.